rbogle/backstage-on-aws/README.md

-# Deploy Backstage on AWS ECS Fargate
+# Deploy Backstage on AWS ECS Fargate and Aurora Postgres
 This project uses [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) to deploy a containerized version of backstage along with the required infrastructure in AWS, to host your own [Backstage](https://backstage.io) service.

 It deploys the container into an ECS Fargate cluster and uses an Aurora postgres db for persistence, and puts those behind a application load balancer with a custom domain name.